Carnagion/dissertation/proposal/proposal.typ

 Its key objectives are as follows:

-1. *Investigate previous approaches to runway sequencing*.
+1. *Investigate prior approaches to runway sequencing*.
 The mathematical models and formulations proposed in prior research may not be directly applicable to this project, as they focus on only runway sequencing or only de-icing.
 Thus, there will be a need to understand and then adapt or extend these models so they are suitable for the integrated problem.

 2. *Design and implement three algorithms* -- branch-and-bound, branch-and-bound with a rolling window, and mathematical programming -- *using four different de-icing ordering approaches* -- sequential, based on the Target Off-Block Time (TOBT), based on the Calculated Take-Off Time (CTOT), and based on runway sequences.
 The algorithms must be generic enough to work with data from different sources (i.e., different airports and datasets), by using a set of common features and characteristics in the data.
 Additionally, they must be fast and reliable enough to be viable in highly dynamic, real-time situations where unexpected failure is not an option @demaere-pruning-rules.
 If time permits, a fourth algorithm -- dynamic programming -- may also be explored, since it is known to work well for runway sequencing @lieder-dynamic-programming but its effectiveness at de-icing is yet to be evaluated.